binary-com/webtrader/README.md

         $ grunt bump:patch

-To release code (beta release, http://binary-com.github.io/webtrader/beta) - Not recommended to be used from local environment
+To release code (beta release, [Web Trader (beta)](http://binary-com.github.io/webtrader/beta)) - Not recommended to be used from local environment

         $ grunt gh-pages:gh-pages-beta

-To release code (prod release, http://binary-com.github.io/webtrader) - Not recommended to be used from local environment
+To release code (prod release, [Web Trader](http://binary-com.github.io/webtrader)) - Not recommended to be used from local environment

         $ grunt gh-pages:gh-pages-prod